bagder/docs/curl-vs-wget.md

   more stuff to stdout, and reads more from stdin in a "everything is a pipe" manner.
 Wget is more like cp, using the same analogue.

-- *Single shot*. curl is basically made to do single-shot transfers of data.
+- *Single shot*: curl is basically made to do single-shot transfers of data.
 It transfers just the URLs that the user specifies, and does not contain any recursive downloading logic nor any sort of HTML parser.

-- *More protocols*. curl supports FTP(S), Gopher, HTTP(S), SCP, SFTP, TFTP, TELNET, DICT, LDAP(S), MQTT, FILE, POP3(S), IMAP(S), SMB/CIFS, SMTP(S), RTMP
+- *More protocols*: curl supports FTP(S), Gopher, HTTP(S), SCP, SFTP, TFTP, TELNET, DICT, LDAP(S), MQTT, FILE, POP3(S), IMAP(S), SMB/CIFS, SMTP(S), RTMP
   and RTSP.
 Wget supports HTTP(S) and FTP.

-- *More portable*. curl builds and runs on lots of more platforms than wget.
+- *More portable*: curl builds and runs on lots of more platforms than wget.
 For example: OS/400, TPF and other more "exotic" platforms that aren't straight-forward Unix clones.

-- *More SSL libraries* and SSL support. curl can be built with one out of thirteen (13!) different SSL/TLS libraries, and it offers more control and wider support for protocol details.
+- *More SSL libraries* and SSL support: curl can be built with one out of thirteen (13!) different SSL/TLS libraries, and it offers more control and wider support for protocol details.

-- *HTTP auth*. curl supports more HTTP authentication methods, especially over HTTP proxies: Basic, Digest, NTLM and Negotiate
+- *HTTP auth*: curl supports more HTTP authentication methods, especially over HTTP proxies: Basic, Digest, NTLM and Negotiate

-- *SOCKS*. curl supports SOCKS4 and SOCKS5 for proxy access.
+- *SOCKS*: curl supports SOCKS4 and SOCKS5 for proxy access.
 With local or proxy based name resolving.

-- *Bidirectional*. curl offers upload and sending capabilities.
+- *Bidirectional*: curl offers upload and sending capabilities.
 Wget only offers plain HTTP POST support.

 - *HTTP multipart/form-data* sending, which allows users to do HTTP